-How Claude Solved My Mom’s Four Year Medical Mystery
+Vibe Coding My Mom’s 4-Year Medical Mystery

 My mom has been getting horribly sick every spring starting in 2022.
 Same pattern each time — fever, joint pain, angry red rashes that spread across her skin, malaise.